Feasibility of a trapped atom interferometer with accelerating optical traps: The noisy atom trap

-In this section, we still consider a time-independent trap frequency $\omega_{b}$.
-The fluctuations from the intended location of the trap center are given by $\eta_{b}(t)-\eta_{b}(0)$, which also states that at $t=0$ the location of the trap center is unperturbed.
-As can be inferred from this equation, the calculation of the phase due to trap center noise is essentially identical to that conducted in the previous section, with the exception that we will consider the parameters for the top and bottom trap to be be non-identical.
-Therefore, it is possible to reuse the previous calculations by simply replacing the $s_{(b/t)}(t)$ and $\tilde{s}_{(b/t)}(t)$ with the new location shifts and keeping track of any new phases that arise due to trap parameter differences.
+Note that we now have a time-dependent trap depth potential shift of $V_{b,d}(t)$.
+This time-dependency arises from the trap's spring constant fluctuations.
+However, in order to directly adopt the calculation in Section~\ref{MovingTrapCoherence}, we keep the frequency $\omega_{0,b}$ of the simple harmonic potential term in the Hamiltonian time-independent.
+The fluctuations from the intended location of the trap center are given by $\eta_{b}(t)-\eta_{b}(0)$, which also states that at $t=0$ the location of the trap center is unperturbed~\cite{Heating2}.
+We will also consider the parameters for the top and bottom trap to be non-identical.
+Therefore, it is possible to reuse the calculations in Section~\ref{MovingTrapCoherence} by simply replacing the $s_{(b/t)}(t)$ and $\tilde{s}_{(b/t)}(t)$ with the new location shifts and keeping track of any new phases that arise due to trap parameter differences.